tanishaagarwal03/cs132-tagarwal/cp2/README.md

 - **cafes-styles.css**: Custom styles for the Cafes & Restaurants page, integrating filter functionality.
 - **nightlife-styles.css**: Unique styles for the Nightlife page with category filters.
 - **contact-styles.css**: Contact page-specific styling, including form layout.
-- **wireframe.pdf**: Initial wireframes for planning and structuring each page's layout.
-- **dom-tree.pdf**: Updated DOM tree reflecting the new interactive elements.
+- **dom-tree.pdf**: Updated DOM tree reflecting additions for the new interactive elements.

 ## Semantic HTML
 This project continues to use **semantic HTML5** tags to maintain accessibility, improve SEO, and enhance the structure and readability of the code.